-Any data collected for PHACS protocols or PHACS-funded concepts using PHACS resources is considered PHACS data.
+Any data collected from PHACS-affiliated studies and substudies or used by PHACS-funded concepts using PHACS resources are considered PHACS data.
 Sites are free to access and analyze their own PHACS data for internal uses, such as quality assurance or educational purposes.
 PHACS should be acknowledged when appropriate.